scrtlabs/Grants/README.md

 ### Funding amount
 Funding amounts are variable, depending on the complexity and value to the network, although the average grant would likely be in the order of thousands or tens of thousands of dollars.
 Grants may be split into several smaller milestones and receive funding accordingly on a per-milestone basis, as mentioned below.
 Since this is a non-dilutive funding opportunity, we encourage commercial projects to also look for alternative sources of funding as well.
 We are especially interested in seeing new start-up companies and projects emerge that build exclusively on Secret Network.
 For these in particular, non-dilutive funding such as a grant would be significant.

 Grant awards will be distributed in 3 or more installments, with initial payment to take place right after approval of the grant.
 Teams are expected to define key milestones for the project and propose installment amount upon completion of different milestones.
+It is important that the milestones relate to reaching PMF and/or significant adoption.
+Higer grants are awarded to projects reaching

 ### Requirements
 All software projects developed using grant funds program must be released under a permissive open-source license, such as MIT, Apache 2.0, 2-Clause BSD or similar.